AndreasHeger/CGATReport/doc/Tutorial11.rst

                   "Bound by ERG",
 		  "background" ]

 Now we have finished our tracker.
-Lets see if it works using the debug render:
+Lets see if it works using the table :term:`Renderer`:

 .. report:: Genelists.OverlapTracker
    :render: debug